DanCanetti/wp-plugin-icons/README.md

-# wp-plugin-icons
-Wordpress Plugin Icon Font
+# Wordpress Plugin Icon Font
 A font which includes some of the most popular WordPress Icons.
 [View Demo](https://dancanetti.github.io/wp-plugin-icons/)